-From eastern Greenland to northern Alaska, we explore some of the most remote places on the face of the Earth
+From eastern Greenland to northern Alaska, we explore some of the most remote places on Earth

-Whether it’s astronomical distances, inhospitable climates or extreme terrains that define these remote and hostile lands, there’s one thing they all have in common: they’re on my bucket list.
+Whether it’s astronomical distances, inhospitable climates or extreme terrains that define these remote and hostile lands, there’s one thing they all have in common: they are on my bucket list.
 That and the fact that people live there.

 1. Ittoqqortoormiit, Greenland

 Ittoqqortoormiit is located on Liverpool Land, a peninsula in eastern Greenland and one of the most remote towns in the country.
 It was first inhabited in 1925 by 80 Inuit settlers.

 Today, the declining population of 345 spends its time hunting whales and polar bears for meat and trading, while presumably also deciding what colour to paint their homes.

 2. Kerguelen Islands

 This French Overseas Territory in the southern Indian Ocean is also known as the Desolation Islands, which gives you an idea of how remote it is: really remote.